Data Protection Notice

 - Because of a legal obligation

 On the basis of legislation, regulations and court and government rulings and government orders, the Bank may be obliged to share information, particularly on customers, with third parties or competent authorities.
-On the basis of clear legal authority, authorities such as the Financial Supervisory Authority, the Central Bank of Iceland, the District Prosecutor, the Directorate of Inland Revenue and the Customs Authority can request information from the Bank on customers and others.
+On the basis of clear legal authority, authorities such as the Financial Supervisory Authority, the Central Bank of Iceland, the District Prosecutor, the Directorate of Inland Revenue and Customs can request information from the Bank on customers and others.
 The Bank is obliged to agree to such requests and, in some circumstances, provide the authorities with access to the Bank’s places of work and IT networks for this purpose.
-For example, the Bank may be obliged to share information on income, debts, information on customers to the Directorate of Internal Revenue with respect to tax returns and withholding tax and information to the inspector of taxes and the district prosecutor with respect to the investigation of individual cases.
+For instance, the Bank may be obliged to share information on income, debts, information on customers to the Directorate of Inland Revenue and Customs with respect to tax returns and withholding tax and information to the inspector of taxes and the district prosecutor with respect to the investigation of individual cases.
+In the case of pension funds managed by the Bank, the Bank is also obligated to share certain information about fund members with the Social Insurance Administration, including for the purpose of pension payments from the Administration.

 - On the grounds of legitimate interests

-Some of the Bank’s service providers act as independent controllers, e.g. lawyers and accountants.
+Some service providers of the Bank and the pension funds managed by the Bank act as independent controllers, e.g. lawyers and accountants.
 In cases where it is necessary to share a person’s personal data with such parties in connection with a provided service, including in connection with protecting interests and pursuing court cases, this represents the sharing of personal data with a third party.

 With respect to data which has been collected through electronic surveillance, the Bank may be permitted to share such data with the police or an insurance company, e.g. in the case of a damage to property where the Bank has to make a claim.